Skip to content

 Why labs need services to consume their own models

 A model behind an API only earns when somebody points workflows at it.
 Most enterprises still cannot do that themselves.
-Their data is scattered across SAP, Salesforce, ServiceNow, and a CMS that nobody has touched since 2019.
+Their data is scattered across SAP, Salesforce, ServiceNow, and a CMS that the team has not touched since 2019.

 The gap between 'Claude is impressive' and 'Claude is in the P&L' is implementation work.
 PE portfolio companies are now writing checks for that exact gap.